D3ADK1LLSH0T/config-presets/README.md

 If you enjoy this mod, consider:

 - ⭐ Starring the [GitHub repository](https://github.com/D3ADK1LLSH0T/config-presets)!
-- ❤️ Leaving a heart on Modrinth!
+- ❤️ Leaving a heart on [Modrinth](https://modrinth.com/mod/config-presets)!
+- 🔨 Favorite and Follow on [Curse Forge](www.curseforge.com/minecraft/mc-mods/config-presets/)!
 - 🐦 Sharing with friends!

 ## 📸 Screenshots